BLuedtke/SportlerToCSVAndPlot/README.md

 # SportlerToCSVAndPlot

+This is a personal project with no explicit support for anybody else.

 These Scripts allow the processing of logs from the Android App "Sportler".
 A Log is converted to 2 csv-files, one with the additional (calculated/deduced) values/columns: SpeedDiff and Acceleration.
 The resulting CSV-file can be visualized with plotly.

 --------